icw-Numen/ivy-bot/README.md

 - [Adding Ivy to your server](https://github.com/icw-Numen/ivy-bot/blob/master/README.md#adding-ivy-to-your-server)

 ## Introduction
 You know that one **_extra thicc_** maid bot on Discord?
 No?
-Well, you're in luck because you're looking at her page right now! :P
+Well, you're looking at her page right now! :P

+Ivy's a totally ordinary maid who has ~~been summoned~~ come to Discord to provide userful services for all.

 **This page is essentially a quick reference manual on how to use maid bot Ivy.
 For more complete, in-depth information, the GitHub repository also has a wiki page [(link here)](https://github.com/icw-Numen/ivy-bot/wiki) where you can find neat things like more step-by-step guides, Ivy's bio, author comments, and author information.**